 Many lovely oriental figurines are crafted from jade, ivory, tiger's eye, coral, and other precious or semi-precious materials.
 Typically, these figurines were carved by hand, and color may or may not have been added to enhance the design.

-The Chicago Appraisers' Association reports that ivory, although now banned in new pieces, was a popular medium for Oriental figurines.
-If authentic, these pieces can be extremely valuable.
+Ivory, although now banned in new pieces, was a popular medium for Oriental figurines.
+If authentic, these ivory antique pieces can be extremely valuable.
 Antiques Roadshow has pictures of some of these beautiful pieces, as well as the prices these items fetched at auction.

 Porcelain and Ceramic